-Matthias Landgraf is interested in taking PhD students.
+Matthias Landgraf is accepting applications for PhD students.

 I studied Genetics at University College London, then joined Michael Bate’s group as an MRC and Sir Halley Stewart Trust funded PhD student at the Department of Zoology, University of Cambridge, from 1992 to 1996.
 After an interlude of national service in Berlin, I returned to the Department as a research associate, and in 2002 started an independent research group as a Royal Society Research fellow, moving on to an unestablished (2010), then established lectureship (2013).